-- 64. These are exactly the type of secular and religious attitudes and reactions I have heard and seen in Mexico since I first attended the National Autonomous University of Mexico (UNAM) in 1961.
-In fact, I have heard such reactions in every Latin American country I have visited over the past 48 years. - 65.
-As a consequence of these beliefs, families have been known to kill homosexual relatives rather than risk provoking hatred and attack on the family from other members of the community. - 66.
+- 62. Nevertheless, Mr. XXXX's mother has been very supportive of him and has constantly begged him to return to Colombia for visits.
+He is very fortunate indeed to have such a supportive mother.
+Other Colombian and Latin American mothers have reacted in negative, even violent ways to their homosexual children. - 63.
+These are exactly the type of secular and religious attitudes and reactions I have heard and seen in Mexico since I first attended the National Autonomous University of Mexico (UNAM) in 1961.
+In fact, I have heard such reactions in every Latin American country I have visited over the past 47 years. - 64.
+As a consequence of these beliefs, families have been known to kill homosexual relatives rather than risk provoking hatred and attack on the family from other members of the community. - 65.
 Since the concept of machismo is so critical to an understanding of Mr. XXXX's treatment by his family, the police and other members of Colombian society, an explanation or definition is needed here.
-Please see my brief discussion of machismo which is appended to this declaration.
+Please see my brief discussion of machismo which is appended to this declaration. - 66.
+At the same time, however, there will often be family members and/or friends of the family who will seek to take sexual advantage of the gay male in the family.
+Such was the tragic case of Mr. XXXX.